hilton/hilton.github.com/presentations/naming-guidelines.md

 > \[…\] reinforce past proposals advocating the use of limited, consistent, and regular vocabulary in identifier names.
 In particular, good naming limits individual name length and reduces the need for specialized vocabulary. \[[13](#references)\]

-_Refactoring._ Simplify name, Extract variable
+_Refactoring._ Simplify name, Extract variable.

 _Example violations._ `ForeignDomesticAppleCount`